 6. You don't have sexual compatibility

-When it comes to sex in a relationship, the key factor is sexual compatibility, explains licensed sex and relationship therapist Kendra Capalbo (opens in new tab).
+When it comes to sex in a relationship, the key factor is sexual compatibility, explains licensed sex and relationship therapist Kendra Capalbo.
 This is when you have the same wants sexually, the same turn-ons, and the same desire for frequency and type of sex as your partner.
+If you're in a rebound relationship, this may change pretty quickly through your time together.

 "I often see issues in couples where one partner needs sex to feel connected but the other needs an emotional connection to want sex," she says.
 "Sometimes in those situations, when a couple drifts away from each other or has conflict, it ends up being a vicious cycle of neither person having their needs met.
 The partner who needs sex to feel connected can be emotionally distant and when that's lacking, the partner who needs an emotional connection to want sex is left feeling isolated and then doesn't want sex."